We take a look back to the time before Singapore was a shiny metropolis, back when we were a sleepy kampong.

 Tell your kids the industrious perseverance of the courageous Samsui Women with the Collection Bookmark at the National Museum Singapore shop, or as part of a set of plush dolls made by elderly folks.

 What’s a little SG50 day out without some play?
-Go traditional with our directory of heritage playgrounds, which have been conserved in all their old (mostly sandy) glory.
+Go traditional with heritage playgrounds, which have been conserved in all their old (mostly sandy) glory.

 Other choice nostalgic playgrounds include the terrazo Seal playground at Dakota Crescent (catch it before the place is redeveloped in 2016!), the unique Watermelon playground at Tampines Central Park, the quaint Mount Emily Park playgrounds, as well as the mosaic-tile Elias Mall playground.

 Or you could take the littlies for a spin at the rare, old-style metal merry-go-rounds at the Begonia Road Playground up in Seletar and another at Tiong Bahru Park.